ewrogers/gala-docker/README.md

 ### Recreating the Container

 Then it is just a matter of recreating the containers using the same commands as you did the first time around.
 See [Running the Container](#running-the-container) for details.

+Repeat for every node you need to upgrade.
+You should not have to re-create the `.env` or machine ID files.

 ## Frequently Asked Questions